Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 - Bootstrap navigation bar/header – with a ‘fixed-tip’ so that it remains at the top of the page and can extend or collapse, depending on the screen size.
 PLEASE NOTE, Some additional out of project scope requirement code which utilises technologies external to HTML & CSS has been added for ‘Smooth Scrolling’ for sliding down the web page smoothly and ‘Scroll Spy’ that tracks certain elements and which element the user's screen is currently centred on.

 - Contact forms – containing a set of questions to be filled out on the webpage by users that is automatically sent to the website owners’ email when it is filled out.
-PLEASE NOTE: All contact forms are invalidated as it was not a project requirement to have them fully functional.

 - HTML hyper Links – which refers to data that the user can directly follow either by clicking and which point to a whole document or to a specific element within a document.
 These can be found by clicking the specific text, such as that in the navigation bar, or clicking on specific icons (Fontawesome) like those in the events and home section of the website.

 - Audio players – which is an embedded HTML sound element containing an audio source and can be triggered by pressing the relevant button marked “Play to learn more.”

 - HTML5 video – for the purpose of playing video media.
-The website includes two videos which although not directly related to the for which I intended i.e., the cooking tutorial is aligned with the honey theme which I have maintained throughout the website.
+The website includes two videos which although not directly related to the purpose for which I intended, that is cooking tutorials, are aligned with the honey theme which I have maintained throughout the website.
 YouTube footage (free for commercial use) has been utilised for displaying my competency in applying the correct code to generate functionality.

 - Images – all emphasise the chosen website theme (honey) to keep cohesion within content whilst generating and maintaining user engagement.